-Division of Diversity, Equity, and Inclusion
+Division of Community Engagement and Belonging

-Welcome!
-The Division of Diversity, Equity, and Inclusion (DDEI) at CIIS believes that diversity, equity, and inclusion are integral elements of a CIIS education.
-As a collaborative office, we lead and initiate this transformative work in partnership with students, alumni, faculty, staff, and the community, to create and advance an academic environment that challenges the status quo, is paradigm shifting, and lives up to our Seven Commitments and the vision, mission, and priorities outlined in our strategic roadmap.
+As a collaborative office, we lead and initiate this transformative work in partnership with students, alumni, faculty, staff, and the community, to create and advance an environment that advances inclusion across difference, is paradigm shifting, and embodies and is grounded in CIIS' Seven Commitments, vision, and mission.

 100%